cedricwalter/cedricwalter.github.io/_posts/blockchain/2018-07-02-initial-coin-offering-in-blockchain-friendly-countries.md

 [![](/assets/images/2018/07/ico-ended-switzerland.png)](https://ico.tokens-economy.com/statistics/index.html?country=switzerland)

-You can explore all charts by **zooming**, **panning** and **hovering** over each bubble.
+You can explore all charts by zooming, panning and hovering over each bubble.
 Note that I did only consider ICO which are ended, most countries have a consequent number of ongoing ICO (more than 60 ICO ongoing in Switzerland!).

 Feedback is always welcome, use comments or ping me your remarks.